Skip to main content

 (3) production technology solutions derived from the automotive sector.

 A modular approach will reduce component costs (battery, convertor) so that unique ship designs can profit from economies of scale by using standardised low-cost modular components.
 The hybridization ensures that not only the amount of modules but also the overall electrical properties (e.g. required energy and power) can be tailored to the ship.
 The concept is suitable for existing and future battery generations and high-power components that may have higher power densities or are based on different chemistries.
-The foreseen outcome is an optimal solution, minimising the battery footprint and reducing the oversizing (from up to 10 times down to max.
-2 times), validated as a 300 kWh system (full battery system test) at TRL 5, and virtually validated up to 1 MWh and above.
+The outcome is an optimal solution, validated as a prototype at 246kWh and upscalable to 20MWh.
+TCO savings up to 60% are possible, based upon maximally 80% lower CAPEX, 80% lower cost of integration at the ship yard and 30% investment cost recuperation.
+These numbers are highly dependent on the use case and all maxima may not occur at the same time.

-Three HESS topologies with novel converter concepts were explained, evaluated, and compared towards a baseline state-of-practice mono-type battery topology: (1) Converter integrated into the battery modules, (2) Switching between individual cells, (3) Partial power converter integrated into the battery modules.
-The evaluation and comparison is done via a generic optimization and modelling process.
+3) Three topologies were explored, evaluated, and compared towards a baseline state-of-practice mono-type battery topology: (1) Converter integrated into the battery modules, (2) Switching between individual cells, (3) Partial power converter integrated into the battery modules.
 Topology 1 was deemed most performant and developed further in the project.

-Each component has then been designed, procured and/or produced.
-Following important components & software elements have been designed within the project and are identical for both module or string types: module DC/DC converter & controller, string inductance & controller, casing, BMS slave & master, cooling plate, thermal management, and master controller.
+4) Each component has then been designed, procured and/or produced, including: module DC/DC converter & controller, string inductance & controller, casing, BMS slave & master, cooling plate, thermal management, and master controller.
 EMC analysis and performance validation was performed to confirm proper operation.

-By using techniques from the automotive sector, SEABATs production line is capable of (in term) mass producing the battery modules.
-The current prototype manufacturing line is capable of producing 3 modules per week, including validation thereof.
+5) By using techniques from the automotive sector, SEABATs production line is capable of (in term) mass producing the battery modules.
+The current prototype line produced 3 modules per week, including validation.
 During the assembly preparation phase, an extensive analysis of the interfaces took place, covering mechanical, electronic, thermal, and communication aspects.
 The assembly process’ flow diagram and assembly steps were written out, along with the identification of de-risking measures for the module assembly process

-While the innovations mentioned above have been further proven in simulation, with more detailed results available from the module design, production has started also verify and validate the modules in a Power Hardware In The Loop physical test.
-The outcome of the overall research shall be a significant step towards electrified ships, which on its turn will drastically reduce (greenhouse gas) emissions.
+The innovations mentioned above have been proven in simulation and validated in the lab using Power Hardware In The Loop tests.
+The outcome of the overall research is a significant step towards electrified ships, which on its turn will drastically reduce (greenhouse gas) emissions.
 Furthermore, the research strengthens Europe’s knowledge on batteries and strengthens the industrial network to design, produce, (re)manufacture, install, deploy and recycle them.

 SEABAT project logo